The Lancet March 17, 2018

 Endpoint

-Key result: Triple therapy resulted in a lower annual rate of exacerbations compared to both dual therapies.
+Key result: Single-inhaler triple therapy resulted in a significantly lower rate of moderate or severe COPD exacerbations than either dual therapy.

 Tailored to your role